5 Myths About Natural Colors in Food

 At Sensient, we spend a fair amount of time trying to understand consumer preferences so that we can better anticipate the needs of food manufacturers both today and in the future.
 We know that color plays a major part in consumer preference for food and beverages.
 In fact, a 2007 study published in the Journal of Consumer Research concluded that color is a more powerful influencer than taste.
-At the same time, consumers increasingly want the color in food and beverages to come from natural sources.
-Our consumer study earlier this year indicated about 66% of them want natural color.
+Our consumer study in 2015 indicated about 66% of shoppers want natural color, and that only continues to rise year over year.

-Given that 2015 has seen a number of companies and brands announce their intention to convert to natural colors, interest is higher than ever before.
+Given that recent years have seen a number of companies and brands announce their intention to convert to natural colors, interest is higher than ever before.
 Many of our customers, even those who have worked with natural colors in the past, have a lot of questions.
 There are a few misperceptions that we hear quite frequently.
 The following is a list of the most common.

 You have to sacrifice on shade vibrancy – This isn’t entirely untrue, but it is overestimated.
 The reality is that for most applications, we can now achieve very bright, vivid shades.
 The source of this perception is frequent examples of food products in Europe that lack the same vivid colors that are the norm in North and South America.
 Firstly, keep in mind that European food manufacturers began the transition to colors from natural sources several years ago, before some of the advances in natural color technology.
 Secondly, European products are often using ‘coloring foods,’ which tend to provide less vibrancy.
 Sensient research indicates that in North America consumers are more concerned about the source of natural food color (preferring botanical sources) and not with whether it is a coloring food.